 Prayer plants are resilient and they can be mounted or grown in tabletop pots.
 They get their name from their purple and green leaves that fold upwards at night which looks like praying hands.

 They spread as they grow and spread over 8 inches in height.
 They look lovely in groups on window sills.
-They are non-toxic for domestic animals and do well in greenhouse-like environments; moist, enough fertilizer, warmth, and gentle airflow.
+They are non-toxic for domestic animals and do well in greenhouse-like environments; moist, enough fertiliser, warmth, and gentle airflow.

 Too cool or dry environments can make the plant collapse or die from root rot.